 If English is not the applicant’s native language, EMCC requires a Test of English as a Foreign Language (TOEFL) score of 530 paper/197 computer based/71 Internet based (iBT).

-Homeschoolers are required to submit an official school transcript or an annual assessment of courses completed and one of the following: SAT, ACT or GED results.
+Homeschoolers are required to submit an official school transcript or an annual assessment of courses completed and one of the following: SAT, ACT or GED/HiSET results.

 General Technology Applicants

-Prior to completing an application, persons interested in the General Technology program should meet with William Dorrity, Department Chair of the General Technology program at Eastern Maine Community College, to determine the specific, individual requirements for this degree.
+Prior to completing an application, persons interested in the General Technology program should meet with the Department Chair of the General Technology program at Eastern Maine Community College, to determine the specific, individual requirements for this degree.

 Eastern Maine Community College determines the admissions status for applicants by considering the following criteria:

-- high school transcript or General Equivalency Diploma (GED), including GED scores;
+- high school transcript or General Equivalency Diploma (GED or HiSET), including exam scores;

 - academic performance in prerequisites in the program of study;